 The surname Glenon was first found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, where they held a family seat from ancient times.

-Important Dates for the Glenon family
+Early History of the Glenon family

 This web page shows only a small excerpt of our Glenon research.
 Another 59 words (4 lines of text) are included under the topic Early Glenon History in all our PDF Extended History products and printed products wherever possible.